ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 Things happen due to a combination of random events.
 Thinking in *post facto* 'Why?' stories is wrong and anyone telling them doesn't get it.
 Pundits/experts are largely clueless, and aren't experts at all, and that will remain true until there's a way to tell who the experts are.

-Brexit passed due to:
+The complicated, not Just-So story of how Brexit passed is approximately:

 1. Longstanding tension from Immigration, Euro, and Financial crises.
 2. The *Leave* campaign effectively capitalizing on these, with an effective message.
 3. ... the *Remain* campaign failing to find a good message and being run incompetently.
-4. Good management in the *Leave* campaign having a good understanding of how to win, an actual scientific approach, and preventing their own side from imploding their efforts.
+4. Good management in the *Leave* campaign having a good understanding of how to win, an actual scientific approach, and preventing their own side from imploding their efforts -- all got them in the ballpark of winning.
-5. Luck
+5. Luck did the rest

 ### 2. People in media/politics are unrational, delusional, ineffective

-Thought-bubbles / groupthink are pervasive, especially among the well-educated and wealthy who are more prone to fashions, signalling, and being Oblonskys.
-They have no need to be pragmatic.
-They frame things in 'good vs evil' tribalism and don't even bother to see if that's what the rest of the voters think.
-And they'd rather fail conventionally than take real risks to win -- especially *social* risks.
+Thought-bubbles / groupthink are pervasive, especially among the well-educated and wealthy who are more prone to fashionable opinions, signalling, and generally being Oblonskys.
+They tend to not have to consider pragmatic viewpoints and to frame things in detached moral terms.

+Eg they might think "immigration should be open and if you disagree you're racist" and reject out-of-hand "there's something seriously wrong with immigration right now and we need to action" (when the latter should be almost indisputable, *even* if you agree with the former).
+The less-educated / lower class would just adopt the second viewpoint directly, having no need for the moral stance.

 Also:
+* Politics/media people would rather fail conventionally than take real risks to win -- especially *social* risks.
 * *Wanting* to win means *actually trying* -- working weekends, for starters, but also using actual data, hiring actually smart people, not caving to social pressures, scientifically evaluating your own tactics from first principles (ie not using the wrong message on purpose), and tossing out preexisting assumptions that don't stand up.
 * And it requires being *rational*: having a model of the world that gets you closer to thinking clearly.
 Dominic Cummings is a rare example of this.
 Cameron + Osborne were not.
 Other OUT MPs/figures were not.
 * Understanding Brexit, Trump, Hitler, or Stalin requires being smarter than this and seeing how the world actually works, outside of the filter bubble.
 * How to actually be smart on politics: make concerted effort to get outside your bubble and understand diverse viewpoints.
 And especially, make an honest effort to refute your own position.